ionic-team/capacitor-site/pages/docs/v3/guides/screen-orientation.md

 ### iPad Orientation Lock

 By default, an iPad allows Multitasking and its orientation cannot be locked.
-If you need to lock orientation on an iPad set the option `Requires Full Screen` to `YES` by adding the following to `info.plist`:
+If you need to lock orientation on an iPad set the option `Requires Full Screen` to `YES` by adding the following to `Info.plist`:

 ```
 	<key>UIRequiresFullScreen</key>